PradeepaA2004/apple-iphone-sales-analysis/README.md

 ---

-Here is a **professional, presentation-ready Project Objectives** section for your PPT or README:

----

 ## 🎯 **Project Objectives **

 * Develop an interactive and business-focused Power BI dashboard to analyze Apple iPhone sales across models, regions, and time periods.